dsi-clinic/the-clinic/slurm.md

 - To test code, submit it to the `dev` queue.
 - Don't run computation heavy jobs on the compute nodes.
 Submit them as jobs
 - Do not submit many jobs at once
-- To run code you are confident works, submit it to the `cdac-contrib` queue
+- To run code you are confident works, submit it to the `general` queue